benasegall/pe-projects/projects/off-projects/journal.md

 by Benjamin Segall
 https://peprojects.dev/alpha-5/ben/

+# 3 3 23
+It has been a while.
+Currently I am studying Vue2 and its use in solving code problems.
+Starting with Hello World.

 # 12 19
 Setting up my file structure for a new website.
 Making sure all JSON files have information that works properly and setting up layouts to be filled with JSON data